sziegler11-zz/DeepLearningUtils/README.md

-# Early Stopping
+# Deep Learning Utils
-This repo will contain a baby implementation of early stopping regularization, using tensorflow.
+This repo will contain implementations of various deep learning tools.